iitmcvg/iitmcvg.github.io/_posts/2018-05-25-SVM-and-NN-part2.md

 presoft = Model(inputs=inp,outputs=presoftmax)
 ```

 Let's plot the first component of the output for each point on the x-y plane.
-This is basically the model's prediction of the probability of the point belonging to the first class(the gaussian with smaller radius).
+This is basically the model's prediction of the probability of the point belonging to the first class $($the gaussian with smaller radius$)$.

 ```